catalinmoldovan/IP/README.md

 ###### >> (4) Save and Quit
 ###### >>

-Main menu character explination:
+Main menu character explanation:

-X - represents the number of tasks that are availabe; if none are avalible, the number will indicate "0".
+X - represents the number of tasks that are available; if none are available, the number will indicate "0".

-Y - represents the number of tasks that are completed; if none are avalible, the number will indicate "0".
+Y - represents the number of tasks that are completed; if none are avialible, the number will indicate "0".

-(1),(2),(3),(4) represent numerical vallues used to select different options that the application provides.
+(1),(2),(3),(4) represent numerical values used to select different options that the application provides.

 ___________________________________________________________
-Aplication menu functions:
+Application menu functions:

 (1) - displays a sub menu:

-">> (1).(1) Show tasks by date: " - allows the user to list all the curent tasks and filters them by date of completion
+">> (1).(1) Show tasks by date: " - allows the user to list all the current tasks and filters them by date of completion

-">> (1).(2) Show tasks by project: " - allows the user to list all the curent tasks and allows him to further filter
+">> (1).(2) Show tasks by project: " - allows the user to list all the current tasks and allows him to further filter
                                    the tasks by project name
 ___________________________________________________________
 (2) - allows the user to add a new task with three parameters